kekae304/kekae304/README.md

 **Past Projects:**
 - NBA Stat Predictor:
-  - I developed an NBA Stat Predictor that scraped 90 000+ individual samples of data and predicts the stats of players using **Aritifical Neural Networks and Python (pandas, NumPy, and scikit-learn)**
+  - I developed an NBA Stat Predictor that scraped 90 000+ individual samples of data and predicts the stats of players.
+  - Used: **Aritifical Neural Networks and Python (pandas, NumPy, and scikit-learn)**

 - 🔭